dcrutled/EscapeProtocol/README.md

 # Escape Protocol

 A pursuit-evasion game on a dynamically directed, weighted graph, written in C++ with SFML.
 You play as a ship in a procedurally generated solar system, moving from point to point along the graph while a pursuer hunts you down.
-The pursuer always knows the shortest path to you — because it computes it.
+Every time you move, the pursuer recalculates the shortest path and adjusts course.

 <img width="1573" height="1290" alt="image" src="https://github.com/user-attachments/assets/f5cff70e-6498-40cf-874f-83daa649aa3d" />

 ## The Pathfinding

-The interesting problem in this project is the graph, not the spaceships.
+The game is neat but the graph and pathfinding are the really interesting bits.

 - The solar system is generated procedurally, and gravitational forces determine the edge weights — which means **edge weights can be negative**.
 - Edge directions are **dynamic**: the graph changes as the game runs.